ashleyfhh/ai4bi-workshop.github.io/README.md

 * This is a single-page website I created for a real workshop held in 2022.

-* It can serve as a simple HTML/CSS website template for a small workshop or seminar.
+* It can serve as a website template built with HTML, CSS, and JavaScript for a small workshop or seminar.

-* Don't forget to modify the images and introduction according to your needs.
+* Don't forget to customize the images and introduction according to your needs.

 ## Cross-browser compatibility